ecomfe/veui-docs/one/docs/en-US/components/lightbox.md

 ^^^

 ^^^datasource
-The data source of the lightbox, with the following fields: `{ src, alt, type, desc }`.
+The data source of the lightbox, with the following properties: `{ src, alt, type, desc }`.

 +++Properties
 | Name | Type | Description |